 Fewer lost impressions

-Header Bidding also results in having more impressions to sell.
+Header Bidding results in having more impressions to sell.
 As impressions are passed down the chain in waterfall set-ups, a few impressions are lost at each step, eroding your precious inventory.
 With Header Bidding there is no chain and far fewer dropped impressions.

 If all of your revenue is generated from a single SSP or network, you are always at risk of that being interrupted.
 Technical or policy issues can bring ad serving rapidly to a halt and cause revenues to plummet.
 Diversifying your demand can keep the revenue flowing.